Ashwagandha

 Potential Side Effects to Watch For

 Although ashwagandha is generally well-received, some individuals have reported mild to moderate adverse reactions.
-More than half of users report GI upset, like nausea or diarrhea.
+More than half of users report gastrointestinal upset, such as nausea or diarrhea.

 Rarely, it can cause allergic reactions, leading to burning, itching, or skin discoloration.

-Although this remains an unlikely occurrence, it does illustrate just how important it is to titrate doses carefully.
+Although this remains an unlikely occurrence, it highlights the importance of titrating doses carefully.

 Shoot for the suggested 300–600 mg per day, ideally standardized to 5% withanolides.